 Find out more about these downloadable files and how to use them

-Leaving the train station on Wellington Street, turn right towards The Station Masters House.
+Leaving the station on Wellington Street, turn right towards The Station Masters House.
 Cross the road and turn right on Park Road, pass Sue Ryder charity shop and then go over the bridge.
-On the other side, just before the first building – left hand side of the road – go down towards the canal tow path.
+On the other side, just before the first building on the left, go down towards the Leeds & Liverpool Canal towpath.
 Follow the canal with Damart Mill on your right hand side up to the Three Rise Locks.
 Once there, cross over the locks to find yourself on the other side of the canal.

 Optional: Here you can carry on along the canal to go and see the Five Rise Locks (see Five Rise Locks Family Walk for more info)